 - Advocacy and policy dialogue: contribution to implementing the Sendai Framework for DRR, the SDGs and other policy instruments, participation in Swiss and international networks and alliances.

 The Platform is composed of the following statutory bodies:

 - Member Assembly, comprising all member organisations based in Switzerland, convened biannually

 - Steering Committee, consisting of management level representatives of 3 member organisations, all of which compulsory members of the Core Group

 - Core Group, consisting of expert level representatives of member organisations, ensuring quality of work and managing the Platform

 - Secretariat, consisting of a Core Group member organisation

-The current programme focuses on the following six topics:
+The current programme focuses on the following five topics:

 - DRR and CCA mainstreaming in projects and programmes